google/WebFundamentals/src/_langs/en/tools/profile-performance/network-performance/resource-loading.markdown

 * **Response Time** — Sorts by each request's response time.
 * **End Time** — Sorts by the time when each request completed.
 * **Duration** — Sorts by the total time of each request.
 Select this filter to determine which resource takes the longest time to load.
-* **Latency** — Sorts by the time between the start of the request and the beginning of the response (also known as the "time to first byte").
+* **Latency** — Sorts by the time between the start of the request and the beginning of the response.
 Select this filter to determine which resource takes the longest time to first byte.

 To filter the Network table to only show certain types of resources, click one of the content types along the bottom of the panel: **Documents**, **Stylesheets**, **Images**, **Scripts**, **XHR**, **Fonts**, **WebSockets**, and **Other**.
 In the following screenshot only CSS resources are shown.
 To view all content types, click the **All** filter button.